Nutrition and diet

 Will it cause gas?

 Yes initially.
-Like all fibre, gut bacteria need 1-2 weeks to scale up to ferment new amounts.
+Like all fibre, gut bacteria need a few weeks to scale up to ferment new amounts.
 Start with 1-2 servings a day and build up.
-Most gas settles by week 3.

 Is raw potato starch a useful supplement?

 Useful and cheap if you're trying to deliberately feed butyrate producers.
 1-2 tablespoons in water or smoothies.
-Do not exceed 4 tablespoons/day; severe gas results.
+Higher doses (around 50 to 60 g/day) are not better, as excess passes through unfermented and can cause gas.
 Cook-and-cool food sources are better long-term.

 Sources